Lunac: the rare combination of ultimate hardness and corrosion resistance

-at least one surface needs to be hard.
-Consequently, coatings should offer the solution, but almost all coatings which are hard as well as corrosion resistant suffer from cracking or porosity problems.
-We finally solved this wide spread limitation successfully after a long research program with the hard, corrosion resistant and crack-free Lunac coatings.
-The major mechanism is; Lunac coatings are highly homogeneous.
+characteristics for many applications require special solutions to be acquired simultaneously.
+Coatings can offer the solution.
+However, almost any coating which is hard as well as corrosion resistant suffers from cracking, porosity or bond problems.
+We solved this wide spread limitation successfully after a long research program with the hard, corrosion resistant and crack-free Lunac coatings.

 In the diagrams below you can find corrosion levels of various materials in a strong